Capitals @ Kings Recap: LA Snaps Skid in Shootout

-On the first day of Los Angeles Kings had to survive their own test against a persistent underdog.
-Though the Washington Capitals had a few excellent chances to win, LA outplayed them early, resisted late, and broke a three-game losing streak., the
+On the first day of March Madness, the Los Angeles Kings had to survive their own test against a persistent underdog.
+Though the Washington Capitals had a few excellent chances to win, LA outplayed them early, resisted late, and broke a three-game losing streak.

 The Kings had lost three games in a row going into tonight's contest butthere are two players who were not even a little bit to blame for the skid: Marian Gaborik and Anze Kopitar.
 Though the first line had missed some scoring chances and been on the ice for goals against in each of the last three games, Gaborik and Kopitar in particular were generating offense like no one else on the Kings.
 It was fitting, then, that they combined for the first goal tonight.
 Justin Williams played the puck down the ice, Gaborik got to it behind the goal line, and Kopitar beat Jaroslav Halak off of Gaborik's pass.
 Along with Tyler Toffoli and the returning Tanner Pearson, those were the offensive sparks tonight.